louisdevie/jinja2-td/docs/source/setup.rst

       ...
    )

-You can now start using it!
+You can now start using it !